typemeta/funcj/codec/readme.md

 **funcj.codec** is a Java framework for round-tripping Java data via a structured data format such as JSON and XML.
-It can serialise Java object graphs into serialised form, and can deserialise the data back into the same Java values.
+It can serialise Java object graphs into serialised form, and can deserialise the data to reconstruct the original Java values.

 ## Features